Project Management for Trainers

-This process-driven workshop is founded on the key skills of project management but has been specifically adapted to the training field.
-It gives you a structured method for professionally managing all aspects of a training project, from defining the scope and objectives of the project to preparing a report of lessons learned.
+This process-driven workshop is founded on the key principles of project management.
+However, we’ve specifically adapted it for the field of corporate and organizational training.
+It gives you a structured method for professionally managing all aspects of a training project.
+You’ll explore the entire life cycle of a project from defining the scope and objectives to preparing a report of lessons learned.

 - Identify the project scope.

 - Determine the project priorities.

 - Identify project tasks.

 - Estimate time required to complete the project.

 - Write project status reports.

 - Resolve differences between project team members.

 - 6 key elements of a training project.